-- Make sure that your goals and plans are realistic and important to you, not necessarily anyone else. - Being active is really important for mental and physical health, for example walking around your home, going outside, gardening.
+- Make sure that your goals and plans are realistic and important to you, not necessarily anyone else. - Being active is really important for your mental and physical health, housework, reorganising your wardrobe, going outside for a walk, gardening.
 Even though it may be the last thing you want to do.
 It can improve your mood and give you more energy. - Friendly contact with people can boost your wellbeing.
-This can be through the phone, social media or face to face. - Being curious and noticing what is around you is helpful and gives you a break from overwhelming or negative thoughts.
+This can be through the phone, social media, or face to face. - Being curious and noticing what is around you is helpful and gives you a break from overwhelming or negative thoughts.
 This can also help you appreciate what matters to you.